freerange/site/soups/weeknotes/week-236.snip.markdown

 ![Harmonia Sketches](/images/blog/harmonia-sketches.jpg)

-{l tom-ward,Tom} has also been doing some work on a new dashboard layout, and on adding the ability to try out new features using [feature flags](http://martinfowler.com/bliki/FeatureToggle.html), which should allow us to more easily experiment and roll out new functionality to subsets of our users.
+<%= l('tom-ward', 'Tom') %> has also been doing some work on a new dashboard layout, and on adding the ability to try out new features using [feature flags](http://martinfowler.com/bliki/FeatureToggle.html), which should allow us to more easily experiment and roll out new functionality to subsets of our users.

-Naturally, {l chris-roos, Chris} has been on holiday, the lucky blighter.
+Naturally, <%= l('chris-roos', 'Chris') %> has been on holiday, the lucky blighter.
 He's back next week though.

 So that's that.
 See you next time,